Donate

 Who can apply?

-The prize is open to anyone at a relevant career stage who is researching children and young people’s mental health.
+The prize is open to anyone at a relevant career stage who is researching children and/or young people’s mental health.
 Applicants can include, but are not limited to, clinicians, scientists and allied health professionals.

 Applicants must be UK-based researchers at eligible institutions (UK HEIs, Research Council research institutes, hospitals, GP practices and other clinics, and other independent research organisations).
 Applicants must hold a PhD, DPhil or UK MD (or equivalent non-UK clinical research doctorate) and be conducting their research at an eligible institution.